ShuyangUni/countdown-timer-traffic-light-estimation/README.md

     ```

 ## Digit Classifier (Python)
+The digit classifier is one of the preceding modules of our state estimator.
+Its input is the detection region of countdown timers, and it output the digit classes on both tens and units places.
-This code is in the folder digit_classifer.
+This code is in the folder [digit_classifer](./digit_classifier/).

 1. Environments
     * The code is tested cross different systems, including